Color Contrast Checker

 - Legal Compliance: Meets ADA and WCAG legal requirements

-- Professional Quality: Shows attention to detail and inclusivity
+- Professional Quality: Shows you care about details and inclusivity

-- SEO Benefits: Accessibility improvements can boost search rankings
+- SEO Benefits: Better accessibility can improve search rankings

 Pro Tips